MEDICARE PRESCRIPTION DRUG PLANS (PART D)

 One of the most troubling things for consumers nowadays is the soaring cost of prescription drugs.
-The New York Times reports that 45% of American citizens under the age of 65 are depriving themselves of good health care because they can't afford their prescriptions and don't even bother filling them.
+The New York Times reports that 45% of American citizens under the age of 65 are depriving themselves of good health care because they can't afford their prescription meds and don't even bother filling them.
 There is, however, some hope on the horizon.
 Along with the price of prescription drugs currently greater than ever before, many men and women are trying to find a solution in choosing prescription drug plans.

-How to receive Medicare Prescription Drug Part D Coverage:
+How to Receive Medicare Prescription Drug Part D Coverage: